iss1995/gpyro/README.md

 > pip install -r requirements.txt

-The data used in the original paper can be found in data share (LINK).
+The data used in the original paper can be found in fig share ([LINK](https://figshare.com/articles/dataset/GPyro-TD_zip/21063190)).
 Unzip the data in the project folder.